aametwally/WEVOTE/README.md

 #### Copy WEVOTE configuration file (wevote.cfg) to the directory where your FASTA file exists:
 ```
 cp wevote.cfg [directory-where-FASTA-file-exists]
-cd [directory-where-FASTA-file-exists]
 ```

-#### Add the path of each individual tool's executable and database to wevote.cfg:
+#### In the directory where your the FASTA file exists, edit wevote.cfg to add the path of each individual tool's executable and database between the double quotes:
 ```
 blastnPath=""
 blastDB=""